-In 2017, an estimated 34 million American adults smoked cigarettes, and 58 million non-smokers were exposed to secondhand smoke.
+In 2020, an estimated 30.8 million American adults smoked cigarettes, and more than 16 million were living with a smoking-related disease.

 Most regular tobacco users, including those who smoke traditional and e-cigarettes, are addicted to nicotine.
 According to the National Institute on Drug Abuse, “Addiction is characterized by compulsive drug-seeking and use, even in the face of negative health consequences.”

 When cigarette smoke enters the lungs, nicotine is absorbed rapidly into the bloodstream.
 This sends a quick surge of endorphins to the brain, which peaks in 10 seconds.
 For many tobacco users, repeated exposure alters the brain’s sensitivity to dopamine and eventually leads to addiction.

 Tobacco users need to continue smoking in order to maintain the pleasurable effects of nicotine and prevent withdrawal symptoms.
 These symptoms can include:

 The first step to quitting is to become informed of the various ways to quit, while also exploring all the benefits.
 Once your research has been completed, devise a quit plan that is suited for you and your individual needs.
 Every tobacco user is different, and unfortunately, there is no magic cure to quit.
 Quitting may take numerous attempts, but the better prepared you are, the more successful your quit attempt will be.

 A tobacco user has the absolute best chances of quitting when combing nicotine replacement therapy (NRT) with a smoking cessation program.

 Sign up for a FREE tobacco cessation classes with COCA.
 Classes are offered at multiple locations in Berks County and participants receive NRT.